Update on Industrial Action – 16 March 2018

 Strike Action – Important Information for Students

-Some staff may choose to take strike action which may lead to some classes, in the areas where teaching is taking place, being cancelled.
-Where possible, Schools will inform you by email in advance of any such cancellation.
+The University will remain open on these days and is committed to ensuring that no student is disadvantaged by the strike action.
+We are committed to a positive student experience and will take all appropriate measures to ensure this continues to be provided.
+Some staff may choose to take strike action which may lead to some classes being cancelled.
+Where staff inform us in advance, Schools will inform you by email of any such cancellation.
 If you have not been informed of any cancellations, you should assume that your classes will go ahead as planned, although you should be aware that some classes may need to be cancelled at very short notice.

 You will find the questions and answers below of help.
 If you have any other queries, please do not hesitate to contact firstname.lastname@example.org